-Many articles and books have been written about the necessary skills of a leader such as vision, initiative, follow-through, consensus building, and the like.
+Many articles and books, written for a Christian but also for those not converted, have been written about the necessary skills of a leader such as vision, initiative, follow-through, consensus building, and the like.
 However, two critical Christian qualities always seem to be left out.
 These aspects are clearly described in the Bible and manifested in three of its greatest characters.

 Human beings seem to have an innate desire for power.
 An effective Christian leader knows this and helps channel it for good.
 He does so by empowering others and sharing some of his own power.

-Moses, for example, realized that he could not do all the work by himself and so appointed captains of tens, fifties, hundreds and thousands (Deuteronomy 1:12 - 16).
+Moses, for example, as the human leader of Israel, realized that he could not do all the work by himself and so appointed captains of tens, fifties, hundreds and thousands (Deuteronomy 1:12 - 16).
 He trusted the judgment of these men enough to give them power to do the administrative work of running a new nation.
 When Jesus came to the earth, He said, "I give you power from on high" (Luke 24:49).
 He gave His followers powers of healing and prophetic teaching.
 He gives today those who are Christian a foretaste of His nature through the Holy Spirit.

 God has chosen to share a portion of his tremendous power with us.
 His power is manifested in our lives through our ability to overcome sin.
 He gives us a type of mental energy - not to control others but to control ourselves.
 In Ephesians 3:14 - 20, Paul describes the great strength granted by the Holy Spirit to achieve God's purpose for mankind.
 Verse 20 shows that there is a limitless supply of power at work in our lives.

-Daily we find ourselves in situations where we can distribute our power to others.
-However, do we take advantage of such opportunities?
+A Christian, on a daily basis, finds themselves in situations where they can distribute power to others.
+Do we, however, take advantage of such opportunities?
 Do we share important information?
 Do we encourage them to do their best?
 Are we willing to encourage them to develop their talents?
 Both family and church relationships are excellent proving grounds for empowering others, for pulling rather than pushing, for motivating rather than compelling.

 One of the most important qualities of a Christian leader is meekness, yet it is also the one least understood in many churches.